mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

             return {"status": "success", "report": f"Found flights to {destination} on {departure_date}."}
         ```
     Here, `flexible_days` is optional.
 The LLM can choose to provide it, but it's not required.

+=== "Go"
+    A parameter is considered **optional** if its struct field has the `omitempty` or `omitzero` option in its `json` tag.

+    ???+ "Example: Optional Parameters"
+        ```go
+        // GetWeatherParams defines the arguments for the getWeather tool. type GetWeatherParams struct {
+            // Location is required.
+            Location string `json:"location" jsonschema:"The city and state, e.g., San Francisco, CA"`

+            // Unit is optional.
+            Unit string `json:"unit,omitempty" jsonschema:"The temperature unit, either 'celsius' or 'fahrenheit'"`

+            // Days is optional.
+            Days int `json:"days,omitzero" jsonschema:"The number of forecast days to return (defaults to 1)"` }
+        ```
+    Here, `unit` and `days` are optional.
+The LLM can choose to provide them, but they are not required.

 ##### Optional Parameters with `typing.Optional`
 You can also mark a parameter as optional using `typing.Optional[SomeType]` or the `| None` syntax (Python 3.10+).
 This signals that the parameter can be `None`.
 When combined with a default value of `None`, it behaves as a standard optional parameter.